Scotland

 Claytons & The Glasshouse has a sophisticated, summery feel and is the perfect place for brunch on a summer’s day.
 The glass-roofed restaurant means that the sun shines over the seating area, creating a light and open feel.

 A selection of magnificent beaches are easily accessible from Barnstaple.
-Saunton Sands is a large sandy beach and is a fantastic surfing spot for water sports enthusiasts, and similarly Putsborough Beach is perfect for a beach day.
+Saunton Sands is a large sandy beach and is a fantastic surfing spot for water sports enthusiasts and similarly Putsborough Beach is perfect for a beach day.
 Barricane Beach is a rocky beach great for rock-pooling and exploring with kids.
 Travel further north to Morthoe for breath-taking views of the sea from Morte Point and discover the rustic Rocham Beach and Lee Lay Beaches.
 The Morthoe Museum in the village is a wonderful glimpse into the area’s history.

 Nearby is Arlington Court, a National Trust 19th Century manor house with a lovely garden to wander through.
 Be transported back in time as you explore rooms inside set up with period-piece furniture and décor.